Jeff Driskel

-Jeffrey Matthew Driskel (born April 23, 1993) is an American professional football quarterback for the Arizona Cardinals of the National Football League (NFL).
+Jeffrey Matthew Driskel (born April 23, 1993) is an American professional football quarterback.
 He played college football for the Florida Gators and Louisiana Tech Bulldogs and was selected by the San Francisco 49ers in the sixth round of the 2016 NFL draft.
-Driskel has been a member of several other NFL teams, starting for the Cincinnati Bengals, Detroit Lions, Denver Broncos, and Cleveland Browns.
+Driskel has been a member of several other NFL teams, starting for the Cincinnati Bengals, Detroit Lions, Denver Broncos, Arizona Cardinals, Cleveland Browns, and Washington Commanders.

 Early life

 Driskel attended Paul J. Hagerty High School in Oviedo, Florida, where he played high school football and baseball.
 During his high school career, he threw for 4,844 yards and 36 touchdowns.
 In 2010, Driskel was selected as a member of the Elite 11 quarterback competition, finishing first among quarterbacks and awarded MVP.
 As a senior in 2010, he was the Maxwell Football Club National High School Player of the Year and the Gatorade Florida Player of the Year.
 He was ranked as the best pro-style quarterback recruit in his class by Rivals.com and Scout.com.